kcudding/ecotheory.github.io/teach/density-dependent-structured.md

 - $n_4$ should always be no larger than $K$.
 So if $n_4(t)>K$, we should let $n_4(t)=K$, and update $n_3(t)$ with $n_3(t)+K-n_4(t)$.
 - With the first point, we always have $g\geq 0$.
 It is still possible that $g>1$, which is achieved when $K-s_4n_4(t)>s_2n_2(t)+s_3n_3(t)$.
 So we should always update $g$ with $\min\{g,1\}$.

-The R code below shows how thr breeder population and the total population change when the maximum number of territories $K$ is introduced:
+The R code below shows how the breeder population and the total population change when the maximum number of territories $K$ is introduced:

 ```r
 # Set the survival rates for each stage